zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 I've been using Skype for 10 years.
 I used to be a Skype fanboy.
 When jira.skype.com (Skype's public bug tracker) was still available, I've been trying to improve Skype and reporting bugs.

 For instance, there was SCW-2778 Remote DoS exploit.
-This vulnerability allowed an adversary to crash a desktop version of Skype, and break the local history, so that the user had to clear it for Skype to work.
+This vulnerability allowed an adversary to crash a desktop version of Skype, and break the local history so that the user had to clear it for Skype to work.
 Another example is SCW-3328 which allowed to remotely turn on your muted microphone during a call.

-Even at that time I was worried by Skype's approach to fixing bugs.
+Even at that time, I was worried by Skype's approach to fixing bugs.
 I had to literally beg the developers to fix a problem that was there for years.

 I was using all Skype's products, developer instruments (Skype4COM, SkypeKit), premium-subscriptions, Skype For Business.
 I have created bots, a custom emoticon generation service, etc.

 But today I sincerely hate Skype.
 It's a horrible service drowning in bureaucracy and ignorance of employees, that ignores real problems and adds 3D Emoticons™ as a major feature.
-Today Skype is not only insecure, but hazardous to its users, since security procedures are not only inefficient, they are working against users.
+Today Skype is not only insecure but hazardous to its users since security procedures are not only inefficient, they are working against users.

 ### Chronology